AnriiGegliuk/Portugal-Quiz-Game/README.md

 # Portugal-Quiz-Game

-Portugal quiz game  is written in Python using the Turtle module.
+Portugal quiz game  is written in Python using the Turtle module!

 # Installing & Running the application (Written using PyCharm)